-Loans decreased \$7,103,000 at December 31, 2018 compared with December 31, 2017, as principal payments, maturities, charge-offs and foreclosures on existing loans exceeded new loans.
+Loans decreased \$4,397,000 at December 31, 2019 compared with December 31, 2018, as principal payments, maturities, charge-offs and foreclosures on existing loans exceeded new loans.

-Total deposits decreased \$56,064,000 at December 31, 2018, as compared with December 31, 2017.
+Total deposits increased \$2,637,000 at December 31, 2019, as compared with December 31, 2018.
 Typically, significant increases or decreases in total deposits and/or significant fluctuations among the different types of deposits from year to year are anticipated by Management as customers in the casino industry and county and municipal entities reallocate their resources periodically.
-Savings and demand, interest bearing balances specifically decreased \$39,506,000 as of December 31, 2018 as compared to December 31, 2017 as one public customer transferred a large balance to another financial institution.

-Borrowings from the FHLB increased \$24,944,000 as of December 31, 2018 as compared with December 31, 2017 based on the liquidity needs of the bank subsidiary.
+Borrowings from the FHLB decreased \$32,616,000 at December 31, 2019 as compared with December 31, 2018 based on the liquidity needs of the bank subsidiary.